horsepurve/DeepQuality/README.md

 4. OpenBLAS: http://www.openblas.net/

 ### Binary
-You can find the precompiled binary in bin directory.
+The precompiled binary can be found in bin directory.

 ### Running
 ```